Nathanaël Berthon: Formula One

 On 16 November 2011, Berthon had his first experience of driving a Formula One car.
 At the Abu Dhabi young drivers' test at the Yas Marina Circuit, he drove the HRT F1 Team's F111 for nine laps.
 He set a best time of 1:48.646, which left him 13th fastest.
 The following day, Berthon had the whole day to himself with the car, completing 51 laps (283 km) and finished the day in 12th position with a best time of 1:45.839.
 Berthon described the day by saying:

 "Today was a great experience but it felt like it was too short.
 I would like to spend some more time in the car but, as a first step, it was very good".

 Formula E

 On 17 October 2015, it was announced that Berthon would partner António Félix da Costa at Team Aguri for the 2015–16 season.
+Berthon was replaced by Salvador Durán after three races; he has not raced in Formula E since.